 Follow these steps when importing from a hard drive:

-- In the Source panel, select the folder whose photos you want to import.
-If it contains subfolders, be sure to tick the ‘Include Subfolders’ box in order to see thumbnails of the photos in this folder and all its subfolders.
+- Select the folder whose photos you want to import in the Source panel.
+If it contains subfolders, tick the Include Subfolders box to see thumbnails of the photos in this folder and all its subfolders.

-- Make sure you select ‘Add’ and not ‘Copy’.
+- Make sure you select Add and not Copy.
 This will leave the photos in their current folders and will avoid making duplicates.

-- Under ‘Apply During Import’ set as per the camera import.
+- Under Apply During Import set as per the camera import.